 Contemporary problems encountered with Fisheries Management.
 Study of fish culture; alternatives of commercial harvest and culture.
 Three 1-hr. lectures and one 3-hr. lab.
 Field trips to be arranged.
-Every Spring.
-Prerequisite: MATH 209 Introduction to Probability and Statistics or permission of instructor.
+Every spring.
+Prerequisites: MATH 209 Introduction to Probability and Statistics or permission of instructor.

-BIOL 521 Sample Design and Analysis of Plant Communities
+BIOL 521 Sample Design and Analysis of Plant Communities 3 cr.